Travelling to GOSH

 Driving to GOSH

-- Families who meet strict criteria may qualify for reimbursement of travel costs.
+Families who meet the criteria may qualify for reimbursement of travel costs.

 Parking at GOSH

-- The parking permit allows you to park on Guildford Street – see the Google Map Link
+- the parking permit allows you to park on Guildford Street

 Walking to GOSH